memfault/interrupt/_posts/2024-03-13-elf-format-differences.md

 <!-- excerpt start -->

 The ELF object file format is one of the most commonly used today.
-Most build systems provide an output to this format and ELF is commonly used to output coredumps.
+Most build systems provide an output to this format, and ELF is commonly used to output coredumps.
 The format varies in subtle ways for 32-bit and 64-bit targets though, which can present problems for tools supporting both.
 This post will highlight the main differences and is intended as a quick reference for these